-Pragnesh Patel, MD, is an interventional cardiologist and peripheral specialist at Genesis Heart & Vascular Associates in Newport and Morristown, Tennessee.
+Pragnesh Patel, MD, is an interventional cardiologist and peripheral specialist at Genesis Heart & Vascular Associates in East Tennessee.

 He enjoys providing cardiac and vascular care to patients in his community.
 He has a keen interest in treating peripheral vascular disease and carotid artery disease as they are closely linked with cardiac conditions and are under diagnosed and untreated.
 He strives to treat all his patients with compassion and respect just as he would expect someone to treat his family.
 He enjoy spending time with his family, volunteering in medical clinics, cooking for his family and friends, meditation, exercise and reading.

 Interventional Cardiology: Lenox Hill Hospital, New York

 Peripheral Vascular Diseases